 Staff training comprises attendance at external courses, participation in conferences and seminars, and in-house taught and on-the-job instruction.
 In recent years external training has included subjects as diverse as the development of GIS (Geographic Information Systems) software skills, instruction in representing clients at public enquiries, and Level 3 Health and Safety Managerial training.
-Internal training has allowed for the development of our desk-based, geophysical, intertidal, building recording, and paleo-archaeological sampling services.
+Internal training has allowed for the development of our desk-based, geophysical, intertidal, building recording, and palaeoenvironmental archaeological sampling services.
 Staff have also participated in events and conferences organised by CIfA and CBA Wales.

 For new employees, we have a CIfA approved training scheme, which works in conjunction with the BAJR skills passport and allows Trainee Archaeologists to work on commercial development sites while obtaining the skills they need to reach the professional standard of Practitioner (PCIfA).